spinner

 Allowed Values: [true, false] default=false

 Uploads will occur immediately after a scan operation has completed.
+If you set this to TRUE then you will likely use the default setting for CSCAN_DELETE_AFTER_UPLOAD to prevent the user from inadvertently uploading the same scan more than once.
 This setting does not apply to PDF imports.
-If you set this to TRUE then you will likely use the default setting for CSCAN_DELETE_AFTER_UPLOAD to prevent the user from inadvertently uploading the same scan more than once.

 CSCAN_DELETE_AFTER_UPLOAD